Optional arguments

 --max-unassigned

-Use --max-unassigned or -u to limit the number of unassigned sequenced that are reported, from 1-10000 sequences.
+Use --max-unassigned or -u to limit the number of unassigned sequences that are reported, from 1-10000 sequences.
 By default, the value is set to 30.

 cells2stats /input --max-unassigned <MAX_UNASSIGNED_SEQUENCES>